thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ### The Template Engine

-Template Engine objects are of class _org.thymeleaf.TemplateEngine_, and these are the lines that created our engine in the current example:
+Template Engine objects are implementations of the `org.thymeleaf.ITemplateEngine` interface.
+One of these implementations is offered by the Thymeleaf core:
+`org.thymeleaf.TemplateEngine`, and we create an instance of it here:

 ```java
 templateEngine = new TemplateEngine();